odinuv/web/articles/problem-solving/index.md

 That paragraph you just read is **super-important**.
 Nobody ever wrote a full working application from scratch without playing with and learning needed technologies.
-Isolated problem can be e.g. "defining a route in a framework and responding to it with a simple template", "passing data into templating engine and displaying a static text in visitor's browser", "storing a record into a database" and "submitting a from and retrieving data using *POST* method".
+Isolated problem can be e.g. "defining a route in a framework and responding to it with a simple template", "passing data into templating engine and displaying a static text in visitor's browser", "storing a record into a database" and "submitting a form and retrieving data using *POST* method".
 Those last two examples can be later joined into more complicated example of "storing submitted form data into a database".